thegymnasium/seemingly-seamless/slides-eleventy.md

 ![screenshot of our hawthorn platform architecture](img/arch-hawthorn.svg)

 Notes:
-- before, this is what we were dealing with
 - a simplified view of where we started
 - hawthorn based architecture
-- not many moving parts, but still quite customized

 ------